CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 php artisan make:seeder FilmSeeder
 ```

-Have a look in the database/seeders folder and open FilmSeeder.php.
+Have a look in the *database/seeders* folder and open *FilmSeeder.php*.

 Modify this file to specify some films for the database.
 Here's an example: